Project Ragtag: Development

 In early 2013, Disney had acquired Lucasfilm and shut down its game development studio LucasArts.
 Electronic Arts (EA) made an exclusive deal to help develop lucrative Star Wars games through three of its studios, including Visceral.
 Visceral was working on Jamaica, a pirate-themed project at that time.
 EA cancelled the Jamaica project in favor of a Star Wars game.
 The studio opted to pitch a third-person action game that maintained the spirit of Jamaica, having players play as "space scoundrels" in an open-world-style Star Wars universe, and code-named this project as Yuma.
-Amy Hennig, the writer for the first three Uncharted games from Naughty Dog, was brought into EA for Visceral as creative lead and to help write the story for Yuma.

 Battlefield Hardline became a company-wide priority for the studio as its development became troubled in 2014.
-The switch to a different engine, style of gameplay, and narrative caused Yumas production to stall, and by the time Hardline was released, Hennig no longer wanted to do a non-linear game but instead return to a strongly linear narrative game.
+The switch to a different engine, style of gameplay, and narrative caused Yumas production to stall.
+During the last year of development for Hardline, Amy Hennig, the writer for the first three Uncharted games from Naughty Dog, was brought into EA for Visceral as a creative director for a future Star Wars project.
+Hennig did not want to make a non-linear experience like Yuma was originally intended to be but instead opted to create a linear narrative game.
 Hennig stated that as she started the project, she found both Star Wars and Uncharted were based on pulp adventures, but while Uncharted had its roots in the single-protagonist Indiana Jones, Star Wars was more akin to heist films with an ensemble cast, comparable to The Dirty Dozen or Where Eagles Dare.
 These films shared the same nature of a haphazard group of people coming to work together to pull off a stint, thus leading her to give the project the name Ragtag.
 This effectively became a new game, maintaining the "space scoundrel" approach and making it about a large-scale heist, taking place in the wake of events of Star Wars IV: A New Hope, fitting into the canon of the series amid the anthology films and animated series.
 Gameplay would have included the player switching between multiple character viewpoints, akin to the format used in the Star Wars films, as parts of the heist came together.
 Several of the former Visceral employees called the game's goal's "lofty", and there was significant trouble in adapting the Frostbite engine for third-person shooters.
 They also stated that there were several creative gates they had to pass with Disney/Lucasfilm for character design and art assets, and described internal conflicts with Hennig, believing that she wanted strong creative control of the game.